john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 If PageSpeed Insights gives you bad marks for Mobile, this is the point the web site owner gets defensive.

-“Oh, we haven’t optimized for mobile yet...”
+*“Oh, we haven’t optimized for mobile yet...”*

 This attitude incorrectly assumes desktop and mobile are completely separate efforts.
 I don’t think mobile always needs to be.
 Because **a)** users will put up with more than you think, and **b)** good ideas that come out of mobile design are good for desktop too.
 Kill 2 birds with 1 stone.

+*"But there's so much different about mobile!
+Mobile First, Responsive Design, Goldilocks.
+Most of my users are on desktop anyway.
+How do I pick?"*

-I don't advocate an absolute need to stop the presses and switch to mobile-first, or responsive design.
+I don't advocate an absolute need to stop the presses and switch to these strategies.
 I believe you should separately investigate and adopt them if they fit your needs and resources.
 On the extreme, a tailored experience on every device is best.
-But it’s understandable to be too overwhelmed to consider these, and seek the most user experience bang for your buck.
+But it’s understandable to be too overwhelmed, too entrenched in desktop-thought to consider these, and instead seek the most user experience bang for your buck.

 You can start with PageSpeed's report.

 ### Why This Is Important